Our Pitmaster Club can up your game!

 • Support for Global Alliance for Clean Cookstoves

-After St. Patrick's Day I have two things: A hangover and leftover corned beef.
+After St. Patrick's Day I have two things: A hangover and leftover corned beef or pastrami.
 Someday I'll write about hangover cures.
 When I find one.

-Here's what to do with the corned beef, potatoes, and cabbage.
+Here's what to do with the meat, potatoes, and cabbage.
 Make a hash of it.

 I love corned beef hash, but I hate the bowl of paste that passes for the real deal in so many diners, and I especially despise the stuff in the can.
 So I make it myself and top it with a sensual runny egg.

 The recipe below is pretty forgiving.
 Don't sweat exact measurements.

 2 teaspoons bacon fat, lard, butter, or cooking oil

 1 cup broth from the boiled corned beef and cabbage or just plain water

 About the meat.
 No corned beef?
 Take your choice of your choice of leftover meats: Pulled pork, ribs, brisket, sausage, bacon, chicken, turkey, salmon, and even shrimp or lobster.
 Just don't use something that is very saucy or wet.